Mental Ray: Features

 Supported geometric primitives include polygons, subdivision surfaces, and trimmed free-form surfaces such as NURBS, Bézier, and Taylor monomial.

 Phenomena consist of one or more shader trees (DAG).
 A phenomenon looks like regular shader to the user, and in fact may be a regular shader, but generally it will contain a link to a shader DAG, which may include the introduction or modification of geometry, introduction of lenses, environments, and compile options.
 The idea of a Phenomenon is to package elements and hide complexity.

 Since 2010 Mental Ray has also included the iray rendering engine, which added GPU acceleration to the product.
 In 2013, the ambient occlusion pass was also accelerated by CUDA, and in 2015 the GI Next engine was added which can be used to compute all indirect/global illumination on GPUs.

-In 2003, Mental Images received an Academy Award for contributions of mental ray to motion pictures.
+In 2003, Mental Images received an Academy Award for mental ray's contributions to motion pictures.